Insurance Appeals

 UHC Community Plan (Medicaid)90–180 days (state-specific)Original remittance dateState contract governs — confirm in your state-specific UHC Community Plan provider manual

-UMR (self-funded TPA)Per employer plan document — commonly mirrors 180 daysOriginal remittance date (plan-dependent)Submit through umr.com, not UHCProvider.com; the plan document controls, not UHC's commercial default
+UMR (self-funded TPA)Per employer plan document — commonly cited as mirroring 180 daysOriginal remittance date (plan-dependent, commonly cited)Submit through umr.com, not UHCProvider.com; the plan document controls, not UHC's commercial default

-The operational takeaway: a commercial UHC claim denied at day 85 of its 90-day original TFL does not leave five days to correct it.
-It leaves 180 days from the date UHC issued that denial ERA — a substantially larger recovery window that gets missed when billing teams apply DOS-based logic to a claim type that doesn't use it.
+The operational takeaway, if your contract does follow the commonly-cited RA-based pattern: a commercial UHC claim denied at day 85 of its 90-day original TFL would not leave five days to correct it — it would leave 180 days from the date UHC issued that denial ERA, a substantially larger recovery window than DOS-based logic implies.
+But confirm that basis applies to your contract before treating it as settled; UHC's own guidance suggests the DOS-based window may be the operative one instead.

-Corrected Claims Do Not Consume the 65-Day Appeal Window
+Corrected Claims Do Not Consume the Commercial Appeal Window

-UHC's 65-day commercial appeal deadline and the 180-day corrected claim window are separate tracks.
+UHC's commercial appeal deadline (commonly cited at 65 days, but confirm in your contract) and the corrected claim window are separate tracks regardless of which day-count and clock-start basis apply to your contract.
 Submitting a corrected claim doesn't use up any of your appeal time.
-If UHC denies the corrected claim itself, the 65-day appeal clock starts fresh from that new denial date — not from the original claim date.
+If UHC denies the corrected claim itself, the appeal clock starts fresh from that new denial date — not from the original claim date.
 For the full breakdown of UHC's appeal deadlines by plan type, see the UHC appeal timely filing deadlines guide.

 UHC Medicare Advantage: 365 Days from the Date of Service